HITS-MBM/gromacs-fda/README.md

 value on the line corresponds to the second atom/residue, etc.; on each line there are as many per-atom values as the number of atoms and as many per-residue values as the number of residues.
-If an atom/residue does not have any pairwise interactions (f.e. because it is located further than the cutoff from other atoms, because it doesn't have any interactions of the type specified with type or because it was included neither in group1 nor in group2), the corresponding value is 0.0.
+If an atom/residue does not have any pairwise interactions (e.g. because it is located further than the cutoff from other atoms, because it doesn't have any interactions of the type specified with type or because it was included neither in group1 nor in group2), the corresponding value is 0.0.